MEET THE EDITOR-IN-CHIEF

 Since then, I've worked on EEG models to help doctors make better calls, built backend systems that power Walmart's e-commerce platform, and now I'm using GenAI to untangle messy insurance data at Crum & Forster.
 Basically: if there's complexity, cross-functionality, or chaos - I'm probably in the middle of it, grinning.

-I love work that sits at the intersection: where engineering meets empathy, where product meets people, where “how” and “why” go out for coffee.
-I’ve written code, led teams, run user interviews, and shipped MVPs that actually work.
-At Penn, where I’m wrapping up my Master’s in Computer and Information Science, I’m also a Head TA, PMing five senior project teams and helping them go from “we think this is cool” to “here’s our launch link.”
+I love work that sits at the intersection: where engineering meets empathy, where product meets people, where "how" and "why" go out for coffee.
+At Penn, where I'm wrapping up my Master's in Computer and Information Science, I'm also a Head TA, PMing five senior project teams and helping them go from "we think this is cool" to "here's our launch link."

-Along the way, I’ve stayed rooted in something just as important to me: expanding access.
-Back in undergrad, I chaired my university’s ACM-W chapter, helping first-year women in tech find their footing.
+Along the way, I've stayed rooted in something just as important to me: expanding access.
+I chaired my university's ACM-W chapter, helping first-year women in tech find their footing.
 I also volunteered with U&I Trust, where I led a small team teaching English to over 20 girls from underserved communities in India.
-That work gave me perspective and reminded me that sometimes, the simplest thing you can offer is belief.